 Set some criteria before you digitize.

 The size of your digitization: A digitized version scanned at 72 dpi (dots per inch.
 This may also be rendered ppi, pixels per inch) will show up well on a digital screen.
-300 dpi meets standard print criteria should you want to print an image at its original size.
+But only on a digita screen.
+Standard print criteria is 300 dpi, should you ever want to print an image at its original size.
 Should you ever want to enlarge the photo, you’ll want a higher dpi scan, and 600 dpi has historically been the standard for an archival-quality scan.
-FOr poster-sized prints you’ll want 1200 dpi or more.
-The higher the dots-per-inch, the more you can do with the image, but the slower it goes.
+For poster-sized prints you’ll want 1200 dpi or more.
+The higher the dots-per-inch, the more you can do with the image, but the slower it goes with the scanning.

 Whether you’re digitizing photos yourself or outsourcing the reproductions, make a plan to include metadata: attach the names, location, and date right to your digital image.